 When you type

-/Users/infinum/.composer/vendor/bin part that means that you need to add the composer to the global system
+/Users/infinum/.composer/vendor/bin part, that means you need to add the composer to the global system

-$PATH, so that it is available to use through your terminal.
+$PATH, so that it is available for use through your terminal.

 If you are using Z shell, you need to edit your

 /.zshrc file, and add

 to the list.
 Then you need to restart the terminal, and the composer should be added to your